nikolailevshakov/scenario-examples-courses/Docker/dockerfile-best-practices/step3/text.md

-Build `run-server` and `run-client` from the same Dockerfile using target keyword.
+Build `run-server` and `run-client` images from the same Dockerfile using target keyword.

 <br>